dataforgoodfr/batch7_rse/README.md

     workon rse_watch

+# FLushing the database
+If you need to empty the database after some tests:

+	cd webapp
+	python manage.py flush

+If the schema of your sql database is **outdated with the current schema**, you may want to restart it from scratch.
+Indeed, Django makes it mandatory to keep all old classes that appeared at least once in the db schema, and this can make the model messy in times of development.

+To restart from scratch, you can follow scenario 1 in [this tutorial](https://simpleisbetterthancomplex.com/tutorial/2016/07/26/how-to-reset-migrations.html).

+But Django will have trouble running makemigrations because some part of the model are used in various scripts (e.g. views.py) and Django NEEDs the tables to exist... before creating them.

+A hackky way to deal with that is to comment the lines that call classes of the data model:
+- Comment all lines in views.py
+- Comment all lines in forms.py
+- Comment the content of list urlpatterns in urls.py Then make the migrations (cf. step 3 in tutorial) and uncomment.

+# Parsing the pdfs and indexing the sentences with a BM25 model

+The DPEFs must be parsed, and a Spacy pipeline that include a BM25 model must be saved.
+There are custom Django commands to do so (of course debug mode is waaay faster):

+	cd webapp
+	python manage.py populate_db --mode debug
+	# or for full run and parsing:
+	python manage.py populate_db --mode final

+Then, to create the model, run:

+	python manage.py indexe_sentences --mode debug
+	# or for full run of the model:
+	python manage.py populate_db --mode final

-# Running the django server
+# Running the server locally

-Before running Django, the dpefs must be parsed.
+The server can then started with:

+    cd webapp
+    python manage.py runserver --noreload

+where noreload avoid double initialization.
+___
+### (deprecated) Parsing the pdfs and indexing the sentences with a BM25 model - The CSV way

-Currently, this is done by creating a file dpef_sentences.csv, which is then used to train the BM25 scorer and to save a Spacy model that can do weighted vectorization of sentences (therefore called "weighted vectorizer").
+This is done by creating a file dpef_sentences.csv, which is then used to train the BM25 scorer and to save a Spacy model that can do weighted vectorization of sentences (therefore called "weighted vectorizer").
 You can parse the PDFs and instantiate the model via:

     cd webapp
     python main.py

-Hack to parse only a subset of the PDFs (still takes up to (6 minutes)):
+Hack to parse only a subset of the PDFs:

 	cd webapp
 	python main.py --mode debug

 The model is created under (DEBUG)-Model, but can be renamed to "Model" to be used by Django in debug phases.
-Django can then be run with:

-    cd webapp
-    python manage.py runserver